 What you will find out is that traveling on the road is a lot cheaper than living in a house.
 Even if you stayed at full hook-up campgrounds every night at $30 a night, that is only $900 a month for rent and all utilities.
 I don’t know about Ohio but that is a lot cheaper than living in California.
 Gas will be another big expense if you move around a lot but if you stay at least a week at each place and move a couple hundred miles each time you relocate, you will save on gas expenses as well as getting lower weekly rates at most campsites.
 We can probably live on the road for around $20k a year for all 5 of us if we were budget conscious.
 That doesn’t mean pinching pennies, that is comfortably living with daily home-cooked meals and regular outings at local restaurants with a lot of sightseeing and activities that most cities offer for free.

 I think a month on the road is going to fly by for you.
 It is probably just long enough to get you into a routine and it will still feel more like a trip than living on the road.
 When we took our first extended trip, we were out for 4 months.
 The second month is when we really got into our groove.
-And after that, we felt like we could be on the road forever.
+And after that, we felt like we could’ve been on the road forever.
 To get a real feel of what it will be like, I recommend to not have a solid itinerary and don’t reserve any campsites ahead of time.
 It sounds scary but it is what full timing will be like.
 Get comfortable with sleeping in Walmart parking lots and truck stops especially during transit days as it will be routine.
 We had to come back after 4 months because we kept our house vacant in case the traveling thing didn’t take.
 It was a safety net we felt like we needed for our first trip but it was expensive to make mortgage payments on it every month.
-Now that we know we can do it, we have rented out our home and are just going wherever the wind blows
+Now that we know we can do it, we have rented out our home and are just going wherever the wind blows 🙂

 What kind of work does your husband do?
 Is it possible for him to find some type of work to do remotely as well?
 There are a lot of different opportunities these days even for people that don’t have the typical skills best suited for working remotely.
 Workamping is popular at a lot of companies around the country and are good for seasonal income.
 Also things like Amazon Mechanical Turk is a way to make some money just by doing simple but difficult to automate tasks on your own time.